-- Reviewers who believe they have a clear conflict of interest in acting as a reviewer of any manuscript-for financial, intellectual, or institutional reasons-should decline the invitation; those with less clear conflicts should consult with the associate editor who issued the review invitation. - The manuscript is a privileged document; it should not be distributed, cited, quoted, retained, or otherwise used for any purpose unrelated to the peer-review process. - RTI Press manuscripts are single-anonymous.
+- Reviewers who believe they have a clear conflict of interest in acting as a reviewer of any manuscript-for financial, intellectual, or institutional reasons-should decline the invitation; those with less clear conflicts should consult with the associate editor who issued the review invitation. - The manuscript is a privileged document; it should not be distributed, cited, quoted, retained, or otherwise used for any purpose unrelated to the peer-review process. - RTI Press manuscripts are single-blinded.
 Reviewers should treat the manuscript in confidence, including guarding the identity of the author(s).
-If reviewers wish to enlist help from colleagues as part of their review, they should contact the associate editor who issued the review invitation before proceeding. - Reviewers also have responsibilities to readers, including protecting them from inaccurate or misleading work and ensuring that the manuscript cites appropriate, relevant work by other scientists. - Peer reviewers may not use large language models when peer reviewing manuscripts for RTI Press.
-We rely on reviewers' expertise to evaluate manuscripts.
+If reviewers wish to enlist help from colleagues as part of their review, they should contact the associate editor who issued the review invitation before proceeding. - Reviewers also have responsibilities to readers, including protecting them from inaccurate or misleading work and ensuring that the manuscript cites appropriate, relevant work by other scientists.